 All members contribute 6.00% of earnable compensation to TRS by payroll deduction on a pretax basis.
-Earnable compensation is defined as the full regular compensation payable to a member for his full normal working time.
-Earnable compensation does not include salary for secondary jobs such as night school.
-In addition to your contributions, your employer contributes a percentage of earnable compensation to TRS.
+Earnable compensation is defined as the full regular compensation payable to a member for full normal working time.
+Earnable compensation does not include salary for secondary jobs.
+In addition to your contributions, your employer contributes a percentage of your earnable compensation to TRS.
 The employer contribution helps fund TRS for current and future retirement benefits and is not part of any individual member's account.
 Please visit our website for the current employer contribution rate.